 - Limited performance for leafy greens.
 Like any high-speed centrifugal juicer, this one also will not squeeze much juice from them.
 For that purpose, you may consider masticating slow speed juicer.
 Keep in mind, they are much slower and require the food to be cut down into small pieces.

 - Too many parts.
-Users sometimes complain about the complexity of modern juicers, and the large number of parts.
+Users sometimes complain about the complexity of modern juicers and a large number of parts.
 This juicer is not spared from such complaints.
 But that is just the way the modern juicers are made.
 There is no way to avoid that.

 - Slightly less juice.
-Some users claim that this juicer will produce less juice per same weight of fruit, compared to the older models.
+Some users claim that this juicer will produce less juice per same weight of fruit than the older models.
 There may be some truth to that, but it is the price to pay for the Cold Spin Technology.
-In order to produce less heat, the shredding disc must be gentler to the fruits and vegetables.
+To produce less heat, the shredding disc must be gentler to the fruits and vegetables.